bizflycloud/internship-0719/TD_Git/SCP.md

   - To preserve all the attributes of the original file, add parameter `-p`
   - To transfer an entire folders to destination host: `scp -v -r folder username@destination_host:destination_folder`. `-r` means to add recursive transfer.
   - To transfer file from server to client, *stand on client* using `scp username@destination_host:file_from_server directory_on_client`
+  - To transfer between 2 servers: `scp user1@remotehost1:/some/remote/dir/ user2@remotehost2:/some/remote/dir/`
+  - Make file transfer faster using `-C` parameter.
+The `-C` parameter will compress your files on the go.
+The unique thing is the compression is only happen in the network.
+When the file is arrived to the destination server, it will returning into the original size as before the compression happen.
+  - Limiting bandwidth usage, the `-l` parameter will limit the bandwidth to use.
+It will be useful if you do an automation script to copy a lot of file, but you don’t want the bandwidth is drained by the SCP process.

+      Usage: `scp -l 400 folder_on_client usernameo@destination_host:destination_folder`.
+One thing to remember that bandwidth is specified in Kilobits/sec (kbps).
+It is mean that 8 bits equal with 1 byte.
+While SCP counts in Kilobyte/sec (KB/s).
+So if you want to limit your bandwidth for SCP maximum only 50 KB/s, you need to set it into 50 x 8 = 400.